PhilKohn/eisvogel-essay/src/input.md

 The Südwestfalen-IT incident exemplifies how cascading security failures can paralyze essential government services.
 Analysis reveals that fundamental controls—properly configured VPNs, multi-factor authentication, network segmentation, and rigorous patch management—would have prevented or significantly contained this attack.
 This breach underscores that security requires a comprehensive approach integrating people, processes, and technologies.
 Government entities must prioritize security policies, practices, and procedures while implementing robust technological safeguards [@srinivasgovernmentregulationscyber2019].
 The C.I.A. triangle (confidentiality, integrity, availability) [see @whatciatriad] remains the cornerstone of governmental security architecture.
 As e-government services expand, this incident serves as a critical reminder that absent proper security frameworks, even sophisticated municipal infrastructures remain vulnerable to relatively straightforward attack vectors .

+# Code of Honor

+I hereby declare to have followed DSV's code of honor and AI policy.

 # References

 <div id="refs"></div>